 Savings and Retirement Plan.
-For fiscal year 2021, we maintained the EOG Resources, Inc. Savings and Retirement Plan (as amended, the "Savings and Retirement Plan"), a defined contribution plan that qualified under Section 401(a) of the Code, under which we matched 100% of an employee's pre-tax contributions up to 6% of the employee's annual base salary, overtime pay (if any) and annual cash bonus, subject to applicable statutory limits.
+For fiscal year 2022, we maintained the EOG Resources, Inc. Savings and Retirement Plan (as amended, the "Savings and Retirement Plan"), a defined contribution plan that qualified under Section 401(a) of the Code, under which we matched 100% of an employee's pre-tax contributions up to 6% of the employee's annual base salary, overtime pay (if any) and annual cash bonus, subject to applicable statutory limits.
 Under this plan, we also contribute an additional 3% to 9% (depending on the employee's age and years of EOG service) of the employee's annual base salary, overtime pay (if any) and annual cash bonus, subject to applicable statutory limits.
-In 2021, the contribution percentage for each of the Named Officers was 9%, except for Mr. Leitzell for whom the contribution percentage was 7%.
+In 2022, the contribution percentage for each of the NEOs was 9%.
 We have no supplemental retirement benefits for our executive officers, other than the Make-Whole Contributions described under "Deferral Plan" below.

 Deferral Plan.
-To allow certain key employees, including the Named Officers, to reduce their current compensation, thereby reducing current taxable income, we maintain the Deferral Plan under which a percentage of annual base salary, annual cash bonus and Savings and Retirement Plan refunds resulting from excess deferrals into our Savings and Retirement Plan may be deferred to a later specified date.
+To allow certain key employees, including the NEOs, to reduce their current compensation, thereby reducing current taxable income, we maintain the Deferral Plan under which a percentage of annual base salary, annual cash bonus and Savings and Retirement Plan refunds resulting from excess deferrals into our Savings and Retirement Plan may be deferred to a later specified date.